-The Jumbo Rack includes dual Functional Trainers, added storage solutions for plates, dumbbells, kettlebells, and more!
+The Jumbo Rack includes dual Functional Trainers, and added weight storage solutions for plates, dumbbells, kettlebells, and more!

-You can also get multiple pullup bars, J-cups, safeties, and over 10 different optional accessories.
+You can also get multiple pull up bars, J-hooks, safeties, and over 10 different optional accessories.

 This is definitely the best runner-up option for a customizable rack, so if you need a quality setup that isn’t going to cost $5,000+, this is the best that I’ve found.